Gerald Alexander: Detroit Lions

-Alexander played all 16 games of his rookie season when safety Daniel Bullocks suffered a season-ending knee injury during a preseason game against the Indianapolis Colts.
+Alexander played all 16 games of his rookie season when safety Daniel Bullocks tore his ACL during a preseason game against the Indianapolis Colts.
 During that 2007 season Gerald recorded 81 tackles, 59 solo and 22 assisted.
 He also had 2 sacks, interceptions and fumble recoveries.

 Jacksonville Jaguars

 On June 26, 2009, he was traded to the Jacksonville Jaguars for Dennis Northcutt.
 On October 19, 2010, the Jaguars released Alexander.

 Carolina Panthers

 On November 23, the Panthers signed Alexander.
 He became a free agent after the season.

 Miami Dolphins

 Alexander signed with the Miami Dolphins on August 28, 2011.
 Alexander was released on September 2, 2011, by the Miami Dolphins.
 Re-signed on October 19, 2011.

 New York Jets

 Alexander was signed by the New York Jets on December 13, 2011, to add depth to the safety position following a season-ending injury to starting safety Jim Leonhard.
 He was released on March 14, 2012.